On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Introduction

-(c) {\em Numerics:} Preliminary numerics on a set of stochastic Nash-Cournot games support the theoretical findings.
-In particular, we observe that the RSSA scheme displays almost sure convergence and is relatively robust to choices of the parameter sequences.
-The averaged variants are seen to perform well from the standpoint of the mean gap function.
-Importantly, choosing $r< 1$ has significant benefits in terms of finite-time behavior.
+(c) {\em Numerics:} Preliminary numerics on a set of stochastic Nash-Cournot games support the theoretical findings and several observations can be made.
+First, the \uvs{performance of the RSSA scheme} is relatively robust to choices of the parameter sequences. \uvs{Second, iterates generated by the RSSA scheme under the almost sure convergence guarantee, rather than convergence in the mean, are shown to have lower variance in the gap function.
+Third, in the window-based regimes, choices of $r < 1$ tend to outperform standard averaging schemes with $r=1$, particularly when the window sizes are large.}

 The rest of the paper is organized as follows.
 Section \ref{sec:IRLSA} presents the RSSA scheme, its averaged variants, and our main assumptions.
 In Section \ref{sec:a.s.}, we prove the almost sure convergence of the RSSA scheme while in Section \ref{sec:ave}, we analyze the convergence and derive the rate for the averaged variants of the RSSA scheme.
-In Section \ref{sec:num}, the performance of the proposed methods are tested on a stochastic Nash-Cournot game.
+In Section \ref{sec:num}, the performance of the proposed methods \uvs{is} tested on a stochastic Nash-Cournot game.
 The paper ends with some concluding remarks in Section~\ref{sec:concl}.\\